 While the Midas myth is not true to Greek Mythology, Max and Ruby are very appealing to young kids so this is a nice way to make a connection to a classic tale. [picture book, ages 2 to 5]

-Mythology Easy Chapter Books for Kids
+Mythology Early Chapter Books for Kids

 Heroes in Training series by Joan Holub

-We are really enjoying this early chapter book series on the young Greek gods even though its not true to Greek mythology.
-I think of it as a warm up to the Percy Jackson series. [early chapter book, ages 6 and up]
+We are really enjoying this early chapter book series on the young Greek gods even though it’s not true to Greek mythology.
+I think of it as a warm-up to the Percy Jackson series. [early chapter book, ages 6 and up]

 Goddess Girls series by Suzanne Williams

-My middle child had issue with this series because the Greek myths are not accurate and there are mean girls/goddesses.
+My middle child had issues with this series because the Greek myths are not accurate and there are mean girls/goddesses.
 It’s harmless though it’s not my favorite. [early chapter book, ages 6 and up]

 Ghost Leopard: A Kids’ Magic Fantasy Action Adventure (#1) by Lars Guignard

 I love this first book of what seems like a series that emulates The Kane Chronicles but places the action and mythology in India.
-Guignard went to boarding school in India so you also get a real flavor of life in India mixed with magic, Hindu gods and time travel adventure.
+Guignard went to boarding school in India so you also get a real flavor of life in India mixed with magic, Hindu gods, and time travel adventure.
 It’s a heady mix! [chapter book, ages 7 and up]

 The Pharoah’s Secret by Marissa Moss

-Some prefer this book to The Kane Chronicles and I think it’s because it has all the same elements of latent powers, ancient Egypt and action adventure.
+Some prefer this book to The Kane Chronicles and I think it’s because it has all the same elements of latent powers, ancient Egypt, and action-adventure.
 What makes this book more accessible is that it limits the scope of the history to one particular time — the female Pharaoh Hatshepsut — and the mystery surrounding her death and afterlife. [chapter book, ages 7 and up]

 Chapter Book Series with Magic Powers but without Mythology